 One of the key responsibilities of the information governance group is to oversee the annual information governance toolkit assessment.
 The toolkit is an online system which allows NHS organisations to assess themselves against relevant policies and standards.
-The information governance agenda to cyber security and in particular addressing any threats used to create an action plan which includes ensuring all staff and volunteers are formally trained and tested on their understanding of the importance of handling data securely.
+The information governance agenda is constantly evolving.
+During 2016/17, priority was given to cyber security and in particular addressing any threats to our systems, processes and data.
+Intelligence has been used to create an action plan which includes ensuring all staff and volunteers are formally trained and tested on their understanding of the importance of handling data securely.